 We walk my son to school every day.
 This gives the baby some fresh air and she loves seeing all the different people.
-With my first child we didn’t ever go out this early!
+With my first child, we didn’t need to go out this early!
 But we would get out every day after breakfast.

 If we are staying in she will have her nap in the bedroom.
 When I need or want to go out she is really happy to have a nap in her car seat.
 She isn’t as good at sleeping in her pushchair now she is older because she loves to look around and take everything in.

 Between 10:00 and 10:30 she will wake up.
 If we are at home we will spend time playing together.
 I change her toys around so we have different things to do each day to hold her interest.

 At the weekends her big brother is at home and she will spend time playing with him or we will go out as a family.

 When she was 6 months she was still in her first car seat and we could just take it out of the ISOFIX and put it in the trolley or carry her into wherever we were going.
 However, she is tall for her age and needed to move into her next car seat at 8 months.
 So now I have to wake her up if she is still sleeping (or sit in the car and go on my phone!).

 If we are at home I will make a milk-free meal for us both.
 If we are out I will make sure I take enough milk-free food and hypoallergenic formula for her.
 When we eat out I am really aware of what she can eat and will ask to see the allergy list.

 If your baby is allergy-free you can either take food out with you or buy food for you both to eat.
 After her meal, she will have 5oz of her formula with a milk thickener.
 This helps to keep her food and milk down.